Shadowdrums/ShadowTEAM_LAB/README.md

 - **Case:** Open mining case for ease of access
 - **Operating System:** Ubuntu Server OS

+##### Use Case:
-This server is for developing AI and other software that requires GPU acceleration.
+This server is dedicated to developing AI and other software that requires GPU acceleration.

+### Super Pi (Main Server)

+#### Specifications
+- **CPU:** Broadcom BCM2711, Quad-core Cortex-A72 (ARM v8) 64-bit SoC @ 1.5GHz
+- **RAM:** 8GB LPDDR4-3200 SDRAM
+- **Storage:** 1TB SATA3 M.2 SSD
+- **Operating System:** Kali Linux Purple (Customized)

+##### Use Case:
+The Super Pi serves as the main server and the primary gateway into the home lab network via SSH for all devices.
+It handles various tasks such as file storage, backup management, and network administration.
+Its SSH capabilities allow secure access and control over the entire home lab infrastructure.

+### Network Storage Configuration

+All servers, including the Super Pi, are attached over the network as storage drives to the main PC.
+This setup is utilized for backing up files on external drives, providing redundancy and secure backups.

 ## Conclusion